jezhiggins/rillet.js/README.md

 The returned range is an iterable object, and so can be used in all the places where Javascript accepts an iterable - eg for/of loop, etc

 ### Modifiers
+Each modifier method returns a new Range which can be iterated on, or modified with further chained operations.

 * `Range.prototype.filter(predicate)` filters the returned sequence so only those elements that pass the test that `predicate` implements.
 * `Range.prototype.map(fn)` returns the result of applying `fn` to each item in the sequence
 * `Range.prototype.take(count)` returns only the first `count` items in the sequence